 It is a misdemeanor to show movies that depict acts of a felonious crime.

-46 out of Montana’s 56 counties are considered “frontier counties” with an average population of 6 or fewer people per square mile.
+Forty-six of Montana’s 56 counties are considered “frontier counties,” with an average population of 6 or fewer people per square mile.

-The World’s Largest Steer can be found at Baker, Montana at the O’Fallon Museum.
+The World’s Largest Steer can be found at Baker, Montana, at the O’Fallon Museum.
 Weighing in at 3,980 pounds, he grew to be 5’9″ tall and 10’4″ long.
-Born March 23, 1923, just east of Baker, Montana, the steer lived for 15 years and 4 months.
+Born March 23, 1923, just east of Baker, Montana, the steer lived for 15 years and four months.
 Raised by Jack Guth, a former jockey, the steer toured local stock shows and circuses when he was alive.
 After he died, his hide was preserved.
-Steer Montana disappeared for many years, but was finally discovered in a storage facility in Billings and donated to the O’Fallon Museum.
+Steer Montana disappeared for many years but was finally discovered in a storage facility in Billings and donated to the O’Fallon Museum.

-During the Wild West days in Billings, Montana, the cowboys and scarlet ladies of every saloon performed impossible dances atop bars, tables, and in some instances upon atop the pianos.
+During the Wild West days in Billings, Montana, the cowboys and scarlet ladies of every saloon performed impossible dances atop bars, tables, and, in some instances, upon the pianos.